Clinical-Genomics/microSALT/README.md

 * `cd microSALT && pip install -r requirements.txt && pip install -e . && cd ..`

 ## Configuration
-Rename the configuration file under folder `instance` to `config.json` and modify the line `SQLALCHEMY_DATABASE_URI` to correctly point to your database.
+Rename the configuration file `configExample.json` to `config.json` and modify the line `SQLALCHEMY_DATABASE_URI` to correctly point to your database.
 For production purposes, set the `DEBUG` flag to False.
 Review the paths in the file to accurately represent the file paths and sbatch headers required by your system.

 ### LIMS
 Create `$HOME/.genologicsrc` with the following formatting: